 Some people should avoid spinal manipulation or adjustments, including people who have severe osteoporosis, high stroke risk, spinal cancer, have metal in the spine or an unstable spine.
 People who experience numbness, tingling, or loss of strength in an arm or leg should also avoid these treatments.

-For more information, Contact Us Today at Lillington, NC Center.
+For more information, Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC.